 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 A token is a type of cryptocurrency which can be created by anyone, without the need for much technical know-how or skill.
 This is one of the reasons there are so many cryptocurrencies on the market - tokens have enabled almost any brand, company or idea to make their own in a matter of minutes.
 ERC20 is a technical standard for tokens issued on the Ethereum blockchain.
-For a simple explanation of exactly what that means, keep reading.
+ERC20 tokens aren't too complicated, let us explain them to you.

 What are ERC20 tokens?